 That new wheel loader that you dropped off at the jobsite will improve efficiency for your crews.
-It’s also going to make it a potential target of heavy equipment thieves during holidays, like Memorial Day weekend.
+It’s also going to make it a potential target of heavy equipment thieves during holidays, like Labor Day weekend.

 Construction sites are like the Bacchanal Buffet at Caesar’s Palace for equipment thieves.
 Most are poorly lit and unmanned during the night, and they contain a plethora of materials, tools and heavy equipment just waiting to be taken.